CARMinesDouai/PhaROS2/README.md

 Finaly to see the message send by the `publisher` you have to run `ros2 tpoic echo /myTopicName`.
 The message send by PhaROS2 will be print on your Terminal.
 To kill this terminal Listener, you simply have to use `ctrl-c`.

 To test the subcriber you can publish a message in your terminal.
-To do that juste run: `ros2 topic pub /myTopicName std_msgs/String {data: Hello PhaROS2}`.
+To do that juste run: `ros2 topic pub /myTopicName std_msgs/String "data: 'Hello PhaROS2'"`.
 The message `Hello PhaROS2` will triggered the callback in Pharo.
 *Note: Please ensure the thread used to spin the node is active in Pharo side*